RandomComputerUser/FancyLighting/README.md

 - Made the underworld background slightly brighter when using full HDR rendering
 - Improved and optimized global illumination
 - Improved how water absorbs light when using the Fancy Lighting Engine
-- Improved ambient occlusion, making it subtler
+- Improved Ambient Occlusion, making it subtler
 - Increased the default ambient light proportion to 90% (from 60%) to partly compensate for the previous change
 - Decreased the default normal maps strength to 3 (from 4)
 - Slightly improved the quality of the bicubic render mode